 The National Teaching Council (NTC) has disclosed the measures and steps to enable in-service licensed teachers to build their Continuous Professional Development (CPD) points.
-This points according to the NTC nad other major stakeholders of education will solely be a requirement during promotion in the Ghana Education Service (GES).
+This points according to the NTC and other major stakeholders of education will solely be a requirement during a promotion in the Ghana Education Service (GES).

 Check them below:

 ATTEND CPD PROGRAMMES